btford/react-palm/README.md

 ##### Strategy?
 Framework?
 Library?

-It's very unlikely that you'll create a cohesive architecture if you piecemeal add requirements to an existing design.
+It's unlikely that you'll create a cohesive architecture if you piecemeal add requirements to an existing design.

 `react-palm` takes a "subtractive" approach; we start with a full set of concerns and make sure